bterwijn/memory_graph/README.md

 ### custom copy method
-For a class you can write your own custom copy() method in case neither of these three "copy" options does what you want.
+For a class you can write your own custom copy() method in case neither of the three "copy" options does what you want.
 For example the copy() method of My_Class in the code below copies its `numbers` but shares it `letters` between different objects.
 ```python
 import memory_graph
 import copy